SANDAG/QA/2022/Estimates_Automation/docs/perform_checks.md

 )
 ```

-Estimates population values are within a certain threshold of CA DOF population values.
+Check Estimates population are within a certain threshold of CA DOF population values.

 The default threshold is 1.5%, because as written in SB 375 on p.
 23-24, our population  numbers need to be within a RANGE of 3% of CA DOF population numbers.
 We interpret RANGE to be plus or minus 1.5%.